csiro-energy-systems/hvac_gym/README.md

 data in the correct tabular format (coming soon).
 A set of sample building data and models are provided in the current release.

+:warning: The current release is a proof-of-concept.
+Additional features are planned that may introduce breaking changes.

 # Usage

 This repository can be used as-is with the included sample data and models for simulating a building's HVAC system and